 “I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me and gave himself for me” (Galatians 2:20).

 As Americans, we use a lot of aluminum cans.
-200 Million Yearly to be exact.
+200 million yearly to be exact.
 Growing up I quickly found out how frugal my parents were when it came to recycling.
-They viewed it as a wasted resource if I or my siblings would through a can away.
+They viewed it as a wasted resource if I or my siblings would throw a can away.
 To my father, it was not only beneficial to the environment, but in the United States and Canada, each can is worth 5 cents once they are redeemed (a pretty good incentive I must say).
 I used to wonder who on earth would pay 5 cents for these crummy cans?
-I thought it was the biggest heist and best unkept secret ever.
+I thought it was the biggest heist and best unkept secret.
 Yes Canada Dry® had a nice logo and Hi-C® was all the rage in the 90s, but it blew my mind that someone would repurchase something that was used and considered useless, and would find value to the invaluable.

 – Joas D.

 “redemption.”
 Merriam-Webster.com.
 Merriam-Webster, 2016.